wwsd/wwsd.github.io/_posts/2015-12-02-0-to-60-in-Markdown.md

 Here’s the first line under ‘philosophy’ From the [daring fireball main site](https://daringfireball.net/projects/markdown/syntax)

-“Markdown is intended to be as easy-to-read and easy-to-write as is feasible.”
+“Markdown is intended to be as easy-to-read and easy-to-write as is feasible."

 Markdown is very much like an old email, you just write normally and your text is transformed into plain text between `<p></p>` tags.